We're rated excellent on

 13. Helps lower blood pressure and helps improve circulation

 Improved circulation is part of a snowball effect that occurs in the body as a result of receiving regular massage therapy.
 This is because proper circulation brings damaged, stiff, and tense muscles the rich blood supply they need to promote healing.
+In particular, massage for blood circulation in the legs is especially effective, as it can help to reduce swelling by encouraging fluid movement and alleviating congestion.
+Learn about the importance of checking blood pressure as you age.

 14. Post-operative recovery